tlan16/Toy-Robot-Simulator-old/README.md

 # Toy-Robot-Simulator

-See [Wiki](https://github.com/tlan16/Toy-Robot-Simulator/wiki) for the requirement details.
+See [Wiki](https://github.com/tlan16/Toy-Robot-Simulator/wiki) for the project details.

 ## To run